fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/statement-of-accounts.md

 2. Add your comments or explanations
 3. These notes will be included when you export or print the report

-## Sharing Your Statement of Accounts Report
+## Sharing your Statement of Accounts Report

 Fiskl makes it easy to share the Statement of Accounts with your clients: